desecho/blog/content/posts/how-to-watch-movies-and-tv-shows-on-pc.md

 ### Logs
 If something ever goes wrong and you see an error, you can find the log here: `%APPDATA%\Roaming\Kodi\kodi.log`.

-### VPN
-Kodi will probably works better with a VPN.
-I would recommend [NordVPN](https://nordvpn.com).
-It costs about 3.5 C$/month.
-It could increase the speed and it is also good for security and privacy.
-It will also allow you to watch Netflix videos which are not available in your country.

 ### Real Debrid
 To be able to access more content you can subcribe to ["Real Debrid"](https://real-debrid.com).
 It costs about 4.25 C$/month.